 Provides an overview of the range of supervision activities and an introduction to several supervision models.
 Explores the role of music in supervision.
 Assists participants in designing effective supervisory experiences for supervisees.
 Pass/Fail.
-Course fee.
+Course fee is charged.

-MU 558 Advanced Music Therapy Practicum (3)
+MU 558 Advanced Music Therapy Practicum (1)

 This course is designed for graduate music therapy students who are board certified music therapists.
-Students will utilize advanced music, verbal, and written skills with clients they currently serve.
+Students will utilize advanced music, verbal and written skills with clients they currently serve.
 Individual and/or group supervision will be provided by MAMT faculty via online methods or phone conferencing.
 Designed to be taken in conjunction with MU 544 (Advanced Improvisation and Composition for Music Therapy), but may be taken at another time with consent of Director.
-Each credit - approximately 50 clock hours accrued.
-Course fee.
-Prerequisite: MU 581 and PS 580.
+Each credit equals approximately 50 clock hours accrued.
+Course fee is charged.
+Prerequisites: MU 581 and PS 580.